What happens in LASIK Eye Surgery?

+At the time of your LASIK eye surgery, your eye will be numbed with a topical anesthetic.
+In Australia, general anesthesia is rarely used for refractive surgery.
+Particularly anxious or restless patients may be offered a light sedative to help calm the nerves.
 LASIK is a two-step procedure.
 Some surgeons prefer to conduct the first step using a manual bladed instrument, others prefer a femtosecond laser.
 Whichever the tool, the purpose of this step is to move aside the top layers of the cornea, to allow the second step to take place.
 While on the operating bed, you will fixate on a target light to keep the eye steady.
 A device will keep your eyelids open.
 This may be uncomfortable at first but patients tend to get used to the sensation.

-The first step of the procedures forms a hinged flap of corneal tissue.
+The first step of the procedure forms a hinged flap of corneal tissue.
 This is moved aside to allow an excimer laser to be applied to the underlying corneal layers in a process called photoablation.
-Guided by computer, the laser removes selected, pre-calculated areas of tissue to reshape the cornea.
+Guided by a computer, the laser removes selected, pre-calculated areas of tissue to reshape the cornea.
 This is to change the way light bends through the cornea so that light rays focus to a clear point on the retina.
 The corneal flap is then repositioned and allowed to self-seal.

 After surgery, your clinical team will provide you with care instructions, medicated eye drops, and a protective eye shield.
-Vision is generally noticeably better within the next 24 hours and will further stabilise over the coming weeks.
+Vision is generally better within the next 24 hours and will further stabilise over the coming weeks.

-Eye Lasers Specialists provides a range of eye care treatment options.
-Contact us on 1300 297 583 for a consultation with an expert vision specialist and discover how we can help in the maintenance of your eye health.
+Eye Lasers Specialists provide a range of eye care treatment options.
+Contact us on 0390 700 910 for a consultation with an expert vision specialist and discover how we can help in the maintenance of your eye health